getzola/zola/docs/content/documentation/deployment/cloudflare-pages.md

 Your website is now built and deployed to Cloudflare's network!
 You can add a custom domain or modify settings in the Pages dashboard.

 You may find documentation and guides like [Getting started with Cloudflare Pages](https://developers.cloudflare.com/pages/getting-started) and
-[Deloying Zola with Cloudflare Pages](https://developers.cloudflare.com/pages/how-to/deploy-a-zola-site#deploying-with-cloudflare-pages) in the Developers portal.
+[Deploying Zola with Cloudflare Pages](https://developers.cloudflare.com/pages/how-to/deploy-a-zola-site#deploying-with-cloudflare-pages) in the Developers portal.